-This is the time that is necessary to complete a specific task or process in the project development process.
-It is helpful where there are a lot of different tasks that are being repeated in your development process.
+This is the time necessary to complete a specific task or process in the project development process.
+It is helpful where there are a lot of different functions that are being repeated in your development process.

 2. Time Spent

-This is the collective duration that is spent on the project development process by the team members and the project managers.
-If you want this time to be displayed for each member, then you can do that too.
+This is the collective duration spent on the project development process by the team members and the project managers.
+If you want each member to display this time, you can do that too.

 3. FTE Days vs. Calendar Days

-This comparison is the time that is spent on the project development process by calendar days or hours.
+This comparison is the time spent on the project development process by calendar days or hours.
 You can even calculate the time based on full-time equivalent workdays.

 4. Resource Capacity

-This KPI shows the total number of people that are working on the project multiplied by the total percentage of the time that they have in their schedule to work on it.
+This KPI shows the total number of people working on the project multiplied by the total percentage of time they have in their schedule to work on it.
 This one is tricky but bear with us.

-This amazing project KPI is a very crucial one because it helps the managers to properly allocate all of the available resources in the resource pool so that they can easily set an accurate project completion date for everyone involved.
+This fantastic project KPI is crucial because it helps the managers properly allocate all of the available resources in the resource pool so that they can easily set an accurate project completion date for everyone involved.

 5. On-Time Completion Percentage

-This KPI shows whether a specific task, assignment, or process was finished in the time which was allocated to it.
+This KPI shows whether a specific task, assignment, or process was finished in the allocated time.